Course design in higher education - blended course

 Participants from the Faculty of social sciences are also required to attend a faculty-specific event, “Generic skills and pedagogical merits”, that is held by the faculty once per semester.
 The event for this autumn will take place on 4 November, 9-15.
 Responsible: Elin Bommenel and Anna Pettersson.

 Note!
 Being present at the first course meeting is mandatory in order to follow the course.
-This meeting can neither be attended online nor be compensated for by makeup-tasks.
+This meeting can not be compensated for by makeup-tasks.

 The following dates are for course meetings: